 In a previous post we saw what an interactive banner ad looks like.
 Now it’s time to figure out what a rich media banner is, ’cause advertisers are rightfully crazy about them: they work much better than the conventional ones.

-Let’s play with an example and then talk a little about it:
+Let’s play with an example and then talk a little about it.
+Roll over:

-Now, the first thing that you notice is that it expands when you roll over it.
+Now, the first thing that you notice is that it starts playing audio when you roll over it.
 Thus, from the start we can see that the banner is interactive.
-But what makes it a rich media banner?
-That’s pretty simple.
-After it expands you can see a car and five links.
-Click on one of them.
-Ta-daa: video & sound.
-So we have images, text, video and sound.
-That make for a rich media banner, also called a multimedia banner.
+What makes it a rich media banner?
+That’s pretty simple: images, text, video and sound.
+Rich media banners are also called multimedia banners.

 Let’s try a definition here: